Naida1710/simple_baby_tracker/README.md

 ### Unfixed Bugs

-There are no fixed bugs according to me.
+As of the latest testing, no bugs have been identified.
+The website is functioning as expected, to the best of my knowledge.

 ## Testing